 The school was built in 1959.
-The original building is a double storied air-conditioned complex with several connecting wings.
+The original building is a double storied airconditioned complex with several connecting wings.
 Further buildings have since been established on the site including a fully sized gymnasium, Design Technology, Senior School, Performing Arts, Food Technology, Visual Arts and buildings containing further general learning spaces.
 The front of the school is lined with established large gums.
 The lawn areas of the school include garden beds surrounding school buildings.
 The school is fully fenced around the school's buildings and oval.
-Salisbury High School is an air-conditioned school buildings and oval.
-Salisbury High School is an air-conditioned school.
+Salisbury High School is an airconditioned school.
+Aditionally the existing Library was refurbished in 2021.